 In addition to the liquidity ratios described above, the Bank is also required to maintain deposits with the Central Bank against a minimum reserve requirement.
 These reserve deposits are calculated on the basis of TL and foreign currency liabilities taken at the rates determined by the Central Bank.
-As of December 31, 2011, the reserve deposits for TL and foreign currency liabilities did not earn any interest.
-Since that date, no interest has been earned on such deposits.
+As of December 31, 2012, the reserve deposits for TL and foreign currency liabilities have not earned any interest.

 The Group's banks in the Netherlands, Russia and Romania are also subject to similar reserve deposit requirements.
-For detailed information on the Group's reserve deposits requirements see note 9 to the 2011 IFRS Financial Statements provided elsewhere in this Offering Circular.
+For detailed information on the Group's reserve deposits requirements see note 9 to the 2012 IFRS Financial Statements provided elsewhere in this Offering Circular.